Anna Kinberg Batra

-Anna Maria Kinberg Batra ([ˈânːa ˈɕɪ̂nːbærj ˈbɑ̌ːtra]; née Kinberg; born 14 April 1970) is a Swedish politician who served as Leader of the Opposition and Leader of the Moderate Party from January 2015 to October 2017.
+Anna Maria Kinberg Batra ([ˈânːa ˈɕɪ̂nːbærj ˈbɑ̌ːtra]; née Kinberg; born 14 April 1970) is a Swedish politician who served as leader of the opposition and leader of the Moderate Party from January 2015 to October 2017.
 She was a Member of the Riksdag for Stockholm County from September 2006 to September 2018.
 She served as parliamentary leader from October 2010 to January 2015.

 On 25 August 2017, Kinberg Batra announced her resignation as party leader; she was succeeded by Ulf Kristersson on 1 October 2017.
 In September 2017, she said that she would leave the political arena.

-She took office as Governor of Stockholm County on 1 March 2023 following her appointment by the Government of Sweden on 2 February 2023.
+She served as Governor of Stockholm County from 1 March 2023, following her appointment by the Government of Sweden on 2 February 2023, until 3 October 2024 when she was forced to resign after the Government rescinded its confidence in her on 27 September 2024.

 Early life

 Anna Kinberg was born in Skärholmen.
 In 1974, Kinberg and her family moved to Rotterdam, Netherlands, as her father worked for Merrill Lynch's Amsterdam office.
 Kinberg Batra speaks fluent Dutch after her years in the country.
 They moved back to Sweden in 1980, settling in Djursholm where Kinberg Batra spent the rest of her upbringing.